March 22nd, Year P-132.

 “Yes, your Highness.” she responded dully, clearly unintimidated.

-I spent the night in a hotel in Colony 18.
-Colony 18 was one of many human Colonies surrounding the White Mountains, and it was mainly comprised of a college town called Pallidus.
+I spent the night in a hotel in in Pallidus, a college town surrounding the White Mountains.
 It was the last stop of my trip- from my studying of Michael’s notes, the last place he’d been in prior to his first meeting with me was Dion’s Bar.
 I couldn’t be sure of the exact date, but I had a strong feeling that this was his first stop after escaping from the islands.

 How did he do that?
 I wondered, There’s nothing in this journal about how he got out.
 Did he use an alias?
 A disguise?
 He wasn’t in any sort of disguise either of the times we met…